Enugu State: Geography

 Enugu State is one of the states in the eastern part of Nigeria located at the foot of the Udi Plateau.
-The state shares borders with Abia State for about 25 km to the south, Ebonyi State to the east, Benue State to the northeast for 84 km, Kogi State to the northwest for 112 km (70 miles) and Anambra State to the west for 139 km (86 miles).
+The state shares borders with Abia State for about 25 km to the south, Ebonyi State to the east, Benue State to the northeast for 84 km, Kogi State to the northwest for 112 km and Anambra State to the west for 139 km.

 Enugu, the capital city of Enugu State, is on the railroad from Port Harcourt, 150 miles (240 km) south-southwest, and at the intersection of roads from Aba, Onitsha, and Abakaliki.
 It is approximately 4 hours drive away from Port Harcourt, where coal shipments exited Nigeria.
 Enugu is also located within an hour's drive from Onitsha, one of the biggest commercial cities in Africa and two hours' drive from Aba, an industrial city, both of which are trading centres in Nigeria.
-The average temperature in this city is cooler to mild ~17°C (60°F) in its cooler months and gets warmer to hot in its warmer months ~28°C (upper 80°F).
-The city's yearly temperature is 28.27°C (82.89°F) and it is -1.19% lower than Nigeria's averages.
+The average temperature in this city is cooler to mild ~17 °C in its cooler months and gets warmer to hot in its warmer months ~28 °C. The city's yearly temperature is 28.27 °C and it is -1.19% lower than Nigeria's averages.

 Enugu has good soil-land and climatic conditions all year round, sitting at about 223 m above sea level (asl) on average and the highest point in the state at 592 m on the ridge of the Enugu Escarpment.
 The soil is well drained during its rainy seasons.

 Climate

 Enugu State has a Tropical wet and dry or savanna climate.
-The mean temperature in Enugu in the hottest month of February is about 87.16 F, while the lowest temperatures occur in the month of December, reaching 60.54 F. Enugu typically receives about 158.57 millimeters (6.24 inches) of precipitation and has 192.73 rainy days (52.8% of the time) annually.The lowest rainfall of about 0.16 cc is normal in February, while the highest is about 35.7 cc in July.
+The mean temperature in Enugu in the hottest month of February is about 87.16 F, while the lowest temperatures occur in the month of December, reaching 60.54 F. Enugu typically receives about 158.57 millimetres (6.24 inches) of precipitation and has 192.73 rainy days (52.8% of the time) annually.
+The lowest rainfall of about 0.16 cc is normal in February, while the highest is about 35.7 cc in July.